Efficient Model-Agnostic Multi-Group Equivariant Networks: Introduction

 Methods based on frame-averaging have high computational complexity when the frames are large.
 And, in general, it is not trivial to find small frames.
 Hence, several frame averaging-based methods, such as equitune~\citep{basu2023equi} and its generalizations~\citep{basu2023equivariant, kim2023learning}, simply use the entire group as their frames.
 As such, these methods attain perfect equivariance at high computational cost for large groups.
 Similar computational issues arise when a network has multiple inputs with each input having an independent group acting on it.
 Here, we design efficient methods that can work with large groups or multiple inputs with independent groups.
 Our methods are applicable for both training from scratch and for equivariant finetuning of pretrained models.

 We first characterize the entire space of linear equivariant functions with multiple inputs, where all inputs are acted upon by independent groups.
-The resulting design has an interesting invariant-symmetric (IS) fusion layer between channels.
+The resulting design has an invariant-symmetric (IS) fusion layer between channels.
 We find that the obtained design for linear models can be easily extended to non-linear models.
 We also show this IS layer has its own universality properties.
 The universality result not only shows that we are extracting the most out of the design but, as we will see, also helps us extend the formulation of the IS layer beyond the linear framework.

 Inspired by the IS layer, we propose an efficient method to construct a group-equivariant network for large discrete groups.
-For a product group of the form $G_1 \times \cdots \times G_k$, the computational complexity of equituning is $(|G_1| \times \cdots \times |G_k|)$, whereas our method provides the equivariance for the same group in $(|G_1|+ \cdots +|G_k|)$ compute.
-The advantage comes at a loss of expressivity of the constructed network, but we show empirically that our network still leverages the benefits of equivariance and outperforms non-equivariant models, while gaining computational benefit.
+For a product group of the form $(G_1 \rtimes \cdots (G_{N-1} \rtimes G_N)\cdots )$, the computational complexity of equituning is $(|G_1| \times \cdots \times |G_N|)$, whereas our method provides the equivariance for the same group in $N\times(|G_1|+ \cdots +|G_N|)$ compute. {Here, we measure computational complexity by the number of forward passes of pretrained models required.} The advantage comes at a loss of expressivity of the constructed network, but we show empirically that our network still leverages the benefits of equivariance and outperforms non-equivariant models, while gaining computational benefit.
+For applications on large product groups, we emphasize that our goal is not to scale the models to extremely large groups.
+Rather, we are interested in validating the computational benefits gains as the size of the product groups grows while leveraging the performance gains from equivariance.

 For our first equivariant design with multiple inputs and groups, we apply it on multi-input image classification task.
 Then for our second design with single input and a large product group, we apply it on diverse applications, namely, compositional generalization in language, intersectional fairness in natural language generation, and robust image classification using CLIP.
 Our model designs, i.e., linear as well as their extension to model-agnostic designs, are given in \S\ref{sec:method}.
 Details of applications they are used in are given in \S\ref{sec:applications}.
 Finally, experiments are provided in \S\ref{sec: exp_results}.